 The Green Party is campaigning against the proposed cuts and has gathered more than 120 signatures online to date.

 The petition along with letters from councillors and other organisations will be compiled into a report by the council's passenger transport team.

 The council's cabinet will review the report and make its decision on the cuts on 6 November.
 The revised bus services will come into effect from January.

-Other planned reductions include summer tourist services being withdrawn and cuts to evening and weekend services.'Not empty'
+Other planned reductions include summer tourist services being withdrawn and cuts to evening and weekend services.

 Jane Burnet, of the West and South Dorset Green Party, said: "This is an opportunity to maintain pressure on the county council.